davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 What if we have distributed system?
 In a way, a distributed system is lot like multithreading, just with the different threads running on different computers.
 So hopefully we should be able to reuse most of our multithreaded solution above.

 For us as programmers, what's different about distributed systems is how threads communicate: on a single machine, threads can just share variables, but once we have different threads on different machines we need to use the network.
-Our multithreaded solution relies on sharing variables, so we'll have to use the network now that we're distributed.
+Our multithreaded solution does rely on sharing variables, so we'll have to switch to using the network instead.

-Here's an approach: we can pick a node arbitrarily and assign it the job of managing the user of the day.
+Here's one way to do that: we can pick a node arbitrarily and assign it the job of managing the user of the day.
 Let's call that node the **coordinator**.
 The coordinator decides who is the user of the day, and remembers that decision all day.
 Any time another node needs to know who is the current user of the day, that other node asks the coordinator.

 Sounds great, but how do the nodes figure out which one is the coordinator?
 Well, for most distributed systems running in data centers or the cloud, we know ahead of time the full set of nodes that are going to participate in the system.
 If we provision each node with a copy of that node list, we could have all nodes independently run the same deterministic algorithm on that list to pick the coordinator.
 As long as all nodes run the same deterministic algorithm with the same node list as input, they'll all end up picking the same coordinator &mdash; without ever sending a single network message!